complete-ts/complete/packages/complete-tsconfig/README.md

 ## Usage

 First, extend from the base config.
-Second, extend from either the node config or the browser.
+Second, extend from either the Node.js config or the browser config.
 For example:

 ```jsonc
 // The configuration file for TypeScript.